A list of 10 games I’m looking forward to play in 2023

 Ammo?!

 I also love how the creators of this game hid several QR codes to scan in the game.
 I uncovered some GIFs with it.
-I’m so curious with I’ll find on my second playthrough.
-Yes, you read it correctly, I’ll probably play through this game more then once.
-Not only since the highest difficulty provides all pages to find but also because of several paths I didn’t explore and I wish I did.
+Furthermore, I’m so curious with I’ll find on my second playthrough.
+Yes, you read it correctly, I’ll probably play through this game more than once.
+Not only since the highest difficulty provides all pages to find, but also because of several paths I didn’t explore, and I wish I did.

 One other complaint I have is that the driving is a bit broken.
 It’s too loose.
 You sometimes feel like you’re riding on ice.
 And with sudden tight corners in the road, this game makes the driving not so easy.
 Plus, your car can break down.
 Excellent, yet a damage meter is nowhere to be seen.

-While the ammo for your weapons is extremely scare, you’ll never be without bullets.
-If you don’t waste them that is.
-With a human jump and a limited sprint, this gameplay can’t be any more talked about I guess.
+While the ammo for your weapons is extremely scared, you’ll never be without bullets.
+If you don’t waste them, that is.
+With a human jump and a limited sprint, this gameplay can’t be any more talked about, I guess.
 On to the next segment!
 Like in the game.
 It’s also in parts.
 And when you reach the next part, a quick recap plays.
 This makes being up to speed with the story such an easy task.

 Well lit room